genomicsclass/leanpub/manuscript/qr_and_regression.md

 ## [4,] 1.0000
 ```

-Note that in practice we do not need to do any of this due to the built in `solve.qr` function:
+In practice we do not need to do any of this due to the built-in `solve.qr` function:

 ```r